- Training

 - Prevent Shipment Creation – when you generate a shipment from a Sales Order that hasn’t been invoiced yet, a pop-up warning will display and warn you that an invoice needs to be created before a shipment can be generated.
 You will not be able to proceed with creating a shipment until the order has been invoiced.

-- Show Warning – when you generate a shipment from a Sales Order that hasn’t been invoiced yet, a pop-up warning will display and you can choose to proceed with the shipment, or cancel to go back and invoice the order and then generate the shipment.
+- Show Warning – when you generate a shipment from a Sales Order that hasn’t been invoiced yet, a pop-up warning will display, and you can choose to proceed with the shipment or cancel to go back and invoice the order and then generate the shipment.

 - Auto-Invoice Based on Shipped Quantity – when a shipment is generated from a Sales Order, an Invoice will automatically be created for the shipped quantity.
 See the section lower down called Automatically Email Invoices which allows you to disable or enable an auto-send feature.

-When a shipment is generated, a confirmation email will automatically be sent to the recipient.
-Once you have ticked this box, the Shipment Confirmation Email Template field will become visible and you can select an Email Template to use for this purpose.
+Once you have ticked this box, the Shipment Confirmation Email Template field will become visible, and you can select an Email Template to use for this purpose.

 You can select whether deposit amounts should be % or $ amount.